On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: The orbifold cohomology product

 \section{The orbifold cohomology product}

-In order to equip the orbifold cohomology vector space with the Chen--Ruan product structure, we need an almost complex orbifold structure on $Y // \Gamma$. \\ Let $Y$ be a complex manifold of dimension $D$ with a proper action of a discrete group~$\Gamma$ by diffeomorphisms, the differentials of which are holomorphic.
+In order to equip the orbifold cohomology vector space with a product structure, called the Chen--Ruan product, we use the orbifold complex structure on $[Y / \Gamma]$. \\ Let $Y$ be a complex manifold of dimension $D$ with a properly discontinuous action of a discrete group~$\Gamma$ by bi-holomorphisms.
 For any $g \in \Gamma$ and $y \in Y^g$, we consider the eigenvalues $\lambda_1,\ldots,\lambda_D$ of the action of $g$ on the tangent space~$\mathrm{T}_{y}Y$.
 As the action of $g$ on $\mathrm{T}_{y}Y$ is complex linear, its eigenvalues are roots of unity. \begin{df} Write $\lambda_j = e^{2\pi i r_j}$, where $r_j$ is a rational number in the interval $[0,1[$.
-The \emph{degree shifting number} of $g$ in $y$ is the rational number $\age(g,y):=\sum_{j=1}^D r_j$. \end{df} We see in \cite{FantechiGoettsche} that the degree shifting number agrees with the one defined by Chen and Ruan.
+The \emph{degree shifting number} of $g$ in $y$ is the rational number $\age(g,y):=\sum_{j=1}^D r_j$. \end{df} The degree shifting number agrees with the original definition by Chen and Ruan (see \cite{FantechiGoettsche}).
 It is also called the fermionic shift number in \cite{Zaslow}.
 The degree shifting number of an element $g$ is constant on a connected component of its fixed point set $Y^g$.
 For the groups under our consideration, $Y^g$ is connected, so we can omit the argument $y$.
-Details for this and the explicit value of the degree shifting number are given in lemma~\ref{rotationAge}.
-Then we can define the graded vector space structure of the orbifold cohomology as
+Details for this and the explicit value of the degree shifting number are given in Lemma~\ref{rotationAge}.
+Then we can define the graded vector space structure of the Chen--Ruan orbifold cohomology as